elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-main-themes-and-historical-context-of-tacitus-annals.md

 url: /learn/history-of-the-world/questions/what-are-the-main-themes-and-historical-context-of-tacitus-annals
 score: 9.0
 related_article1:
-    id: 170169
+    id: 170179
-    title: Discuss the military strategies employed by Gnaeus Julius Agricola during his campaigns in Britannia.
+    title: >-
+        Discuss the defensive strategies and garrison life associated with Hadrian's Wall.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/discuss-the-military-strategies-employed-by-gnaeus-julius-agricola-during-his-campaigns-in-britannia
+    url: /learn/history-of-the-world/questions/discuss-the-defensive-strategies-and-garrison-life-associated-with-hadrians-wall
 related_article2:
-    id: 170175
+    id: 170171
-    title: What are the historical theories regarding the origins and identity of the Pictish culture?
+    title: >-
+        Explain the strategic importance of Roman marching camps and the archaeological discoveries associated with them.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-historical-theories-regarding-the-origins-and-identity-of-the-pictish-culture
+    url: /learn/history-of-the-world/questions/explain-the-strategic-importance-of-roman-marching-camps-and-the-archaeological-discoveries-associated-with-them
 related_article3:
-    id: 170177
+    id: 170168
+    title: >-
-    title: What is the significance of Pictish stones in understanding Pictish art and symbolism?
+        What was the purpose of underground storage chambers (souterrains) in the Iron Age, and how were they structurally designed?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-significance-of-pictish-stones-in-understanding-pictish-art-and-symbolism
+    url: /learn/history-of-the-world/questions/what-was-the-purpose-of-underground-storage-chambers-souterrains-in-the-iron-age-and-how-were-they-structurally-designed
 related_article4:
-    id: 170181
+    id: 170178
-    title: What insights into Roman life do the Vindolanda Tablets provide, and how are they preserved and studied?
+    title: >-
+        What engineering techniques were used in the construction of Hadrian's Wall, and how did they contribute to its fortifications?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-insights-into-roman-life-do-the-vindolanda-tablets-provide-and-how-are-they-preserved-and-studied
+    url: /learn/history-of-the-world/questions/what-engineering-techniques-were-used-in-the-construction-of-hadrians-wall-and-how-did-they-contribute-to-its-fortifications
 related_article5:
-    id: 170184
+    id: 170171
-    title: Who was Calgacus, and what was his influence on Caledonian warfare?
+    title: >-
+        Explain the strategic importance of Roman marching camps and the archaeological discoveries associated with them.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/who-was-calgacus-and-what-was-his-influence-on-caledonian-warfare
+    url: /learn/history-of-the-world/questions/explain-the-strategic-importance-of-roman-marching-camps-and-the-archaeological-discoveries-associated-with-them
 ---

 &nbsp;